Having your birthday the day after Christmas. Or any day in December for that matter.

 It’s not fun.
 It’s unjust.
 No matter how “fair” parents try to make it, the poor kid always, always, always gets gypped.

-around Christmas.
+I have quite a few relatives whose unfortunate lot it was to be born right around Christmas.
 Cousin Ethan turned 15 on Christmas Eve.
 Cousin John turned 28 ON CHRISTMAS DAY.
 And baby cousin-once-removed Ty (in the Santa hat below) turned one the day after Christmas.

-For me, that
+For me, that’s misery exemplified.

 It was a riot - albeit an embarrassing one for my adorable little cous.